Aging on the Run, long term travel, Nationalism, PTSD and Historical Trauma, Public History, Social Movements, Sustainable Economies

 Aging on the Run, Nationalism, PTSD and Historical Trauma, Public History, Racism, Social Movements, Sustainable Economies

 White waves, green water, and black volcanic rock, stirred by high wind.
-The view was wild, but inside, all was calm.
-I was at a coffee shop in the Naedo neighborhood of Jeju City.
-A sweet Korean ballad played softly.
+The view was wild, but inside the Jeju coffee shop, all was calm.
+A Korean ballad played softly.
 I was alone.
-My partner in this Aging on the Run...
+My partner in this Aging on the Run venture was grocery shopping, leaving me...

 Aging on the Run, long term travel, Nationalism, PTSD and Historical Trauma, Radical Hospitality, Social Movements